deepforge-dev/webgme-json-importer/examples/README.md

 This directory contains examples that can be loaded using the [SetStateFromJSON](src/plugins/SetStateFromJSON) plugin.
 Examples with the "\_meta" suffix are expected to be applied to a "Language" node contained in the root node.
+Other examples should be created in a node instance (probably contained in the root node).